GabeStah/gremlin-chaos-monkey/alternatives/azure/index.md

 ## Fault Analysis Service

-Azure's [Fault Analysis Service](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-testability-overview) is a system service that injects failure and runs test scenarios against applications built on [Microsoft Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/).
-The Fault Analysis Service performs **actions**, which are individual faults that target a system.
+Azure's [Fault Analysis Service](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-testability-overview) is a service that injects failure and runs test scenarios against applications built on [Microsoft Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/).
+The Fault Analysis Service executes **actions**, which are individual faults that target a system.
 Developers can combine multiple actions to perform complex tasks and Chaos Experiments, such as:

 - Restarting nodes
 - Simulating load balancing or application upgrades